 Understanding misdiagnosis and what we can do to improve rates of confirmed diagnosis for all patients.

-A recent study in China of 2040 rare disease patients is shedding light on misdiagnosis in rare disease, and how it may be affected by various factors, including demographics, socioeconomic status, medical history, and access to information about genetic syndromes and diseases a patient has.
+A recent study in China of 2040 rare disease patients is shedding light on misdiagnosis in rare disease, and how it may be affected by various factors, including demographics, socioeconomic status, medical history, and access to information about genetic syndromes.

 A misdiagnosis means that a patient and their family cannot access the support and medical care they may need to manage their syndrome or disease.
 This, in turn impacts on quality of life.
 An accurate diagnosis is crucial to ensuring optimum care and care management for patients with a rare genetic syndrome.